Reaper-Dhan/Cognizance2020/README.md

      <Statements to get the parameters to perform the respective operation>
 ```

-7. To continue performing operations, we can get input whether to continue or not from the user.
+7. To continue performing operations, we can get an input by asking a question from the user.
 If yes-1 and if no-0.

-8. Then we have to create another if loop to continue erforming the operation.
-If the use press 1 then the whole while loop repeats whereas when the user press 0 or any other number, the loop will break.
+8. Then we have to create another if loop to continue performing the operation.
+If the user press '1' then the whole while loop repeats whereas when the user press '0' or any other number, the loop will break.

 ---
 ## Raw output :

-> Let's take this as an example of the ouput in the scientific calculator
+> Let's take this as an example of the output in the scientific calculator

 > Press F5 to execute the command and display the output